Jun Fri 2024

 • Online: You can request a PIN through the e-services page to access all the e-services provided by IRD, including VAT registration.

-you can submit it in person to the Taxpayer’s Service Unit (TPSU) at the Inland Revenue Department or send it by post.
+You can submit it in person to the Taxpayer’s Service Unit (TPSU) at the Inland Revenue Department or send it by post.
 You can also submit it by using the online services of the IRD.
 Regardless of either submitting in-person or online, you must also submit the following documents with the application.

 • TIN Certification